pwall567/resource-loader/README.md

 - `load`: a function to load a resource using the information provided in a `ResourceDescriptor` (which includes an `InputStream`, the URL and other details about the resource if available)

+`XMLLoader` also takes an optional constructor parameter `baseURL`; this may be used to specify the base against which relative URL strings are resolved (the default is the current working directory).

 ## More Detail

 The `ResourceLoader` is capable of handling resources from three source types, each with its own type of URL, and each